portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/payments.md

     - *Taxes & Fees*: all payments regarding [taxes & fees](../../../transaction/fees-taxes.md).
 These payments could be either as part of another transaction; for example, buy or interest.
 Or, they can be booked separately with the transaction type `Taxes`,`Tax refund`, `Fees`, or `Fees refund`.
 If payment and refund occur in the same period; the net value is displayed.
     - *Closed trades*: The result of a sell transaction is a closed trade.
 The value displayed here is the Gross Profit/Loss of the sale; thus without deducting the paid taxes and fees.
     - *&sum; (Sum)*: the sum (&sum;) of all payments per period; e.g. `dividends + net interest + net fees + net taxes`.
-    - *Saving*: all [deposits and withdrawals (removals)](../../../transaction/deposit-removal.md) and [Inbound and Outbound Deliveries](../../../transaction/delivery.md), including taxes and fees.
+    - *Saving*: all [deposits and withdrawals](../../../transaction/deposit-withdrawal.md) and [Inbound and Outbound Deliveries](../../../transaction/delivery.md), including taxes and fees.
 Buy and sell transactions are not included since these contain already a deposit or withdrawal.

 ## Secondary menu